-An advanced course in statistical computing using SAS statistical software.
-The course will cover basic SAS procedures; the creation, manipulation, and analysis of data bases; graphical display techniques; and the development and writing of custom numerical analysis procedures.
+Course in statistical computing using SAS, minitab, and other statistical software.
+The course will cover basic procedures; the creation, manipulation, and analysis of data bases; graphical display techniques; and the development and writing of custom numerical analysis procedures.
 (Fund, of Statistics I and II, EQAS-711 and EQAS-712, or consent of department)

-EQAS-751 Mathematics for Statistics
+Mathematics for Statistics